OscarMugendi/Django-Gram/README.md

 # Django-Gram
-A Django application designed to simulate the functionality of popular social media application, Instagram.
+A Django application designed to simulate the functionality of the popular social media application, Instagram.

 # Requirements
 - Python3